-Content design covers many areas including, a title of a page, headings, image captions, email subject line, meta-descriptions, GIFs, videos, podcasts, links, spellings, grammar, lists and much more.
+Content design covers many areas, including a title of a page, headings, image captions, email subject lines, meta-descriptions, GIFs, videos, podcasts, links, spellings, grammar, lists and much more.

 When doing content design, you will need to work with disciplines such as project managers, user researchers, service designers, interaction designers and delivery managers.
 You will need to have a variety of main skills, these include, understanding the topic, ability to maintain good relationships and you will need to have the ability to work quickly.

 Service design is like an example of a coffee shop.
 For example, shop A does not have the requirements that the users need, whereas shop B puts their customers at the heart of every experience.
 Service design also involves immersive research to get to know their customer before, during and after.
 At the end of it the company discovers the highs and the lows of the experience and starts to explore some solutions in order to meet the customer’s needs.